Furchlo5/rotamuni-website-project/replit.md

-# YKS Study Tracking Assistant
+# RotamUni - Study Tracking Application

 ## Overview

-YKS Study Tracking Assistant is a web application designed for Turkish university entrance exam (YKS) students to track their study activities.
-The application provides four main features: a to-do list for managing tasks, a question counter for tracking solved questions across subjects, a timer for study sessions, and an analysis dashboard with visualizations of study progress.
-The application emphasizes a soft, pastel-themed aesthetic with mobile-first responsive design to create a friendly and approachable learning environment.
+RotamUni is a web application designed for Turkish university entrance exam students to track their study activities.
+The application provides four main features: a to-do list for managing tasks, a question counter for tracking solved questions across subjects, a timer (Zamanlayıcı) for study sessions, and an analysis dashboard with visualizations of study progress.
+The application features a turquoise theme (#14b8a6, teal/cyan gradients) with mobile-first responsive design and a seamless looping background video on the landing page.

 ## User Preferences